Unrag

 AI_GATEWAY_MODEL="openai/text-embedding-3-large"

 Connect to your Postgres database and run the schema creation SQL.
-You can find the complete schema in lib/unrag/unrag.md, but here's the quick version:
+If you generated docs with unrag init --with-docs, the complete schema is in lib/unrag/unrag.md.
+Here's the quick version:

 -- Enable pgvector